Straight Lines And Neat Walls Make Great Interior Photos

 If you have a tilt shift lens, use it.
 Although they are expensive, they can save a lot of time adjusting and tweaking in Photoshop.

-If you have a standard wide angle lens, make sure that you set up the tripod and camera as best you can to get the walls as straight as you can at the time of shooting;
+Do you have a standard wide angle lens?
+Make sure that you set up the tripod and camera as best you can to get the walls as straight as you can at the time of shooting;

 There will be times when you load an image into Photoshop and there is some correction needed.
 When the image is loaded, make sure that you use the GRID tool from the top menu bar;